Hekia Parata

-Patricia Hekia Parata (born 1 November 1958) is a former New Zealand politician and former member of the New Zealand House of Representatives, having been elected to parliament in the 2008 general election as a member of the New Zealand National Party.
+Patricia Hekia Parata (born 1 November 1958) is a former New Zealand public servant, diplomat, and politician.

+After a career as a senior public servant, Parata was a member of the New Zealand House of Representatives, representing the National Party, from 2008 until 2017.
 She served as the Minister of Education in the Fifth National Government.

-Early life and career
+Early life, family and education

 Born and raised in Ruatoria, Parata shares Scottish, Irish, English, Ngāi Tahu and Ngāti Porou ancestry.
-She was one of eight children to her mother, Hīria Te Kiekie Reedy of Ngāti Porou.
+She was one of ten children to her mother, Hīria Te Kiekie Reedy of Ngāti Porou.
 Her maternal grandfather was Arnold Reedy.
 Her father, Ron Parata, was of Ngāi Tahu descent and was raised in Puketeraki, near Dunedin.
 He served in the Māori Battalion and was a teacher and then principal at Ngata Memorial College in Ruatoria.
 Tame Parata, a Member of Parliament from 1885 to 1911, was Hekia Parata's great-great-grandfather.

-One of Parata's sisters, Nori Parata, is Principal at Tolaga Bay Area School.
-Another sister, Apryll Parata, is a Deputy Secretary at the Ministry of Education (although was first employed in this role prior to Hekia Parata's appointment as Minister of Education).
+One of Parata's sisters, Nori Parata, was the principal at Tolaga Bay Area School.
+Another sister, Apryll Parata, was a deputy chief executive at the Ministry of Education (although Apryll was first employed in this role prior to Hekia Parata's appointment as Minister of Education).
+Her brother is Sir Selwyn Parata.

-Parata attended the University of Waikato, where she graduated with a Master of Arts degree.
-While at Waikato, she served as President of the Waikato Student Union in 1980.
+Parata attended the University of Waikato, where she graduated with a Bachelor of Arts and Master of Arts in Māori studies.
+Her thesis, entitled, "Te kiri ka tokia e te anu: ko etahi ahuatanga ki nga kainga o Hiruharama me Te Horo," explored the role of women and the wharemate (house of mourning) on marae and was written in te reo Māori.
+Bilingual in Māori and English, Parata moved between the English- and Māori-speaking communities of students and was known as "Hekia" by Māori students and "Trish" by English speakers.
+She was elected president of the Waikato University Students' Association in 1980, the first Māori woman to hold the role.
 She received a distinguished alumni award from the university in 2011.

 During the Springbok rugby tour of 1981 Parata took an active part in protests against the tour, including the protest at Rugby Park in Hamilton, which ended in a pitch invasion that stopped the match.
 She has stated that was unable to join the pitch invasion due to a plaster cast from the hip following surgery for a netball injury.
-Parata was a Youth Representative at the first Hui Taumata held in 1984.
+Parata was a youth representative at the first Hui Taumata held in 1984.

-Parata joined the National Party in August 2001.
-Parata was a Senior Executive Fellow at the Kennedy School of Government at Harvard University.
+In 2011, while a Member of Parliament, Parata was a senior executive fellow at the Kennedy School of Government at Harvard University.

-Public servant

-Parata worked in the state sector, eventually becoming Deputy Chief Executive of Te Puni Kōkiri, the Ministry of Māori Development.
-She also served on the boards of NZ On Air (a broadcasting funding authority) and the Ngai Tahu Development Corporation.
-Later, she moved into the private sector, establishing the consultancy firm Gardiner and Parata Ltd.